 As soon as the University of your choice in Germany sends you an admission letter you have to reach the German embassy located near your local residence in India.
 They will provide you with a comprehensive set of information about all procedures.
 Unfortunately, they have a lot of jobs and deadlines and they won’t be available at any moment to respond to every minor query you may have.
 For that, it is highly important you come by the end of this article.

-Visas issued by German authorities are also differentiated according to the intended duration of your stay in Germany.
+Visas issued by German authorities in India are also differentiated according to the intended duration of your stay in Germany.
 In accordance with this, German visas are divided into

 - Short-term visas